The Athletic:

 Sports fans don't watch games on one screen anymore.
 They watch on two.

 The TV has the game.
-The phone has the reactions.
-Twitter for the hot takes.
-Reddit for the deep cuts.
-The group chat for the people they actually know.
+The phone has the reactions: Twitter for the takes, Reddit for the deep cuts, the group chat for the people they actually know.
+And somewhere in a tab nobody's opened yet, The Athletic, the smartest writing in the room, waiting to be read after it's already too late to matter.

-Surface Where Fans Are Where The Athletic Is
+| Surface | Where Fans Are | Where The Athletic Is |

-TV broadcast Watching the game Not present
+| TV broadcast | Watching the game | Not present |

-Live second-screen Twitter, Reddit, group chat One tab they haven't opened
+| Live second-screen | Twitter, Reddit, group chat | One tab they haven't opened |

-Post-game Group chat, highlights apps Morning column, hours later
+| Post-game | Group chat, highlights apps | Morning column, hours later |

-Between games Podcasts, YouTube App launched during commutes
+| Between games | Podcasts, YouTube | App launched during commutes |

 The Athletic's subscribers already pay for the best sports writing in the business.
 The product just isn't where they are during a game.